Ankit-muellner/muellner.github.io/README.md

 ## Muellner Internet
-Muellners™ is a new age Internet Informatics company based in India and Europe.
+Muellners® is a new age Internet Informatics company based in India and Europe.

 ### CASE STUDIES
 Internet Marketing Case Studies